CurveDocs/curve-resources/docs/lp/depositing/depositing-into-the-susd-pool.md

 First, it's important to understand that you don't have to deposit all coins, you can deposit one or several of the coins in the pool and it won't affect your returns.
 Depositing the coin with the smallest share in the pool will result in a small deposit bonus.

 Second, once you deposit one stable coin, **it gets split over the four different coins in the pool which means you now have exposure to all of them**.
-The first checkbox (Add all coins in a balanced proportion) allows you to deposit all four coins in the same proportion they currently are in the pool.
+The first checkbox (Add all coins in a balanced proportion) allows you to deposit all four coins in the same proportion they currently are in the pool, resulting in no slippage occurrence.

 ## **Confirming and staking**